| Title: | Modern Text Mining Framework for R |

 User should keep in mind that he or she should split the data itself and provide a list of

 itoken iterators.
-Each element of it
+Each element of it will be handled in separate

 thread and combined at the end of processing.